FlavioLeccese92/euroleaguer/README.md

 games which can be retrieved by `getGamePoints`.

-If you are interested in data visualization, some useful resources can be found in *articles*, which produces the following plots:
+If you are interested in data visualization, some useful resources can be found in *articles*, which create the following plots:

 ![](man/figures/team-standings-race.png)